The wing chun chain punch for self defense

 The wing tsun fighter must use his chain punch in a flexible way so that it adapts to what his opponent is doing.
 If the opponent ducks or moves, the Wing Tsun man must track the opponent, preferably the opponent’s head.

 Personally, I like to use the technique for “bursts” of 3 punches.
 One way to train for speed in punching is to throw punches in groups of threes, with each three punches being one “count”.
 The goal is to throw three punches almost as fast as your opponent can throw one punch.
-If you come close to this goal you can get in three punches before the opponent has time to figure you out and come up with a counter move.
+If you can achieve this goal, you can get in three punches before the opponent has time to figure you out and come up with a counter move.

 There are also some different variations of the chain punch.
-In the first video above, Mark Stas explains how chain punches can be thrown from different positions, and can incorporate some power from a slight turn of the hip waist and shoulders.
+In the first video above, Mark Stas explains how chain punches can be thrown from different positions, and can incorporate some extra power from a slight turn of the hip, waist, and shoulders.
 He also explains why the chain punch is only effective as an explosive surprise attack from close range.

 Sifu Stas was a student of the Leung Ting lineage for almost 20 years before he left and ultimately developed his own hybrid style.

-The second video shows the Bak Mei (white eyebrow) version of the chain punch which uses waist rotation and also incorporates the phoenix eye punch which can be used to attack small vital points like the eyes.
+The second video shows the Bak Mei (a little known Southern Chinese fighting system) version of the chain punch which uses waist rotation and also incorporates the phoenix eye punch, which can be used to attack small vital points like the eyes.

 The Wong Shun Leung lineage has its own variations of the chain punch.
-In one variation the punches come from the shoulder and cross the center line in order to intercept incoming punches.
-In the second variation, instead of just withdrawing straight back, the chain punch withdraws incorporating a short downwards jut sao to destabilize the defense.
+In one variation, the punches come from the opposite shoulder and cross the center line in order to intercept incoming punches.
+In the second variation, instead of just withdrawing straight back, the chain punch withdraws, incorporating a short downwards jut sao to destabilize the defense.

-Some experts have years of practice, are able to develop enough acceleration to be able to cause considerable damage using chain punching.
-In some lineages the chain punch is used incorporating some hip rotation or by utilizing the power of the legs and lower body by coordinating the punches with steps, which can allow the practitioner to get power from the ground.
+Some experts have years of practice, and are able to develop enough acceleration to be able to cause considerable damage using chain punching using just the muscles of the arm and back without hip rotation.
+In some lineages, the chain punch is used incorporating some hip rotation or by utilizing the power of the legs and lower body by coordinating the punches with steps, which can allow the practitioner to get power from the ground.

 How to train the wing chun punch power for practical self defense

-Other methods for increasing punching power include plyometric pushps and punching underwater.
+Other methods for increasing punching power include plyometric pushups and punching underwater.
+Training the wing chun weapons, in particular the long pole, can also increase power significantly.